Trent Lott Fast Facts

 October 1, 2011 - Lott becomes an independent director of Camgian Microsystems Corporation.

-April 20, 2012 - Lobbying documents indicate that Breaux-Lott Leadership Group is being paid to lobby in support of the ratification of the UN Convention on the Law of the Sea, also known as the Law of the Sea Treaty.
-As a senator, Lott opposed it, saying, it would create a "UN on steroids."
+April 20, 2012 - Lobbying documents indicate the Breaux-Lott Leadership Group is being paid to lobby in support of the ratification of the UN Convention on the Law of the Sea, also known as the Law of the Sea Treaty.
+As a senator, Lott opposed it, saying it would create a "UN on steroids."

 August 8, 2013 - Is hospitalized for a ruptured appendix.